 Bryan Jungers conducts research on emerging, energy-efficient, and distributed energy resource technologies.
-His main areas of expertise lie in electric vehicles, electric motors, batteries and energy storage, distributed generation, and renewable power systems.
+His main areas of expertise lie in electric vehicles, electric motors, batteries and energy storage, distributed generation, controlled environment agriculture, and renewable power systems.
 Bryan brings to the company over 10 years of professional experience as an energy engineer and research analyst, including for the Electric Power Research Institute, California Energy Commission, and University of California at Davis.
 His industry knowledge, combined with hands-on experience, enable him to address member needs from a holistic, systems-oriented perspective.
 Bryan worked as both a research manager and product manager before entering his current role.
 He holds a BS in environmental engineering from Humboldt State University and an MS in civil and environmental engineering from the University of California at Davis.

 Content by this author

 In our first episode of PowerTalking, lead analyst Bryan Jungers chats with E Source’s chief instigation agent, Bill LeBlanc, and electric vehicle (EV) advocate Chelsea Sexton.
 Their rich dialogue covers the future of EVs—from car battery size to market penetration.

 Where do good technologies and program measures come from, and how do we know them when we see them?
 In this web conference, we’ll discuss environments that nurture innovation and how utilities are fostering them.